-Failure to cooperate will result in loss of privilege and progressive discipline.
+As per district policy, failure to cooperate will result in loss of privilege and progressive discipline.

 First Offense: Parent notified.
 Student receives a written warning.
 Device returned to the student at the end of the day.

 Second Offense: Parent notified.
 Parent must report to school to pick up device.
 Student receives detention.